bwmarrin/discordgo/examples/avatar/README.md

 Avatar Examples
 ====

-These example demonstrates how to utilize DiscordGo to change the account avatar using local files and urls as well as with use of commands.
+These example demonstrates how to utilize DiscordGo to change the account avatar using local files and urls.

 ### Build